Metal Working Fluids (MWF) – Are you managing them properly?

 • Where there is exposure to MWF, conduct health surveillance.

-To achieve control and reduce the risk you should:
+How to achieve control and reduce the risks

 • Check and maintain all enclosures and be aware of any time delay needed between stopping the machine and opening the enclosure to prevent MWF/mists from contaminating the air;